skrodahl/NewTon/README.md

 - **Contextual Status**: Hover over tournament matches to show status, tournament progression, and undo

 #### 🟢 Match Color Coding
+The match card colors are designed to help prioritize actions, and to make the bracket easier to navigate at a glance:

 - 🔴 Orange/Red = "**DO THIS NOW**" (LIVE matches, current focus)
 - 🟡 Yellow = "**READY FOR ACTION**" (can be started, next up)
 - 🟢 Green = "**COMPLETED**" (done and archived)